Securing-DevOps/logging-pipeline/README.md

 2. Standardized messages are then forwarded to analysis plugins.
 Routing and multiplexing happens to allow several plugins to receive a copy of a given message.
-Plugins run arbitrary code written to achieve very specific tasks: compute statistics, flag event containing a given string, etc. New data created by analysis plugin is injected into the payload buffer for incremental construction of the final payload output.
+Plugins run arbitrary code written to achieve very specific tasks: compute statistics, flag events containing a given string, etc. New data created by analysis plugin is injected into the payload buffer for incremental construction of the final payload output.